reezogit/aws-secrets-synchronizer/charts/aws-secrets-operator/README.md

 # aws-secrets-synchronizer

-This is a simple operator to synchronize secrets from AWS Secrets Manager to kube secrets.
+Kubernetes operator that synchronizes secrets from AWS Secrets Manager with kube secrets.

 ## Installation